 FERTILIZERS, HERBICIDES AND PESTICIDES

 Pesticides, herbicides and fertilizers can wreak havoc on an ecosystem and typically come when rain transports these compounds from lawns and backyards into the storm water system.
-Fertilizers can with too many nutrients that can lead to algae blooms and fish kills.
+Fertilizers can provide the creek with too many nutrients that can lead to algae blooms and fish kills.
 Herbicides and pesticides can be poisonous to all aquatic organisms.

 Aging and leaky sanitary sewer laterals and mains appear to contaminate the creek with residential sewage waste.

-Aquatic organism of the Creek have evolved to the cool waters and depend on them for their continued survival.
+Aquatic organisms of the Creek have evolved to the cool waters and depend on them for their continued survival.
 If bank vegetation is removed or dies, more of the sun’s radiation makes it to the Creek’s surface and raises the water’s temperature.
 If the Climate changes, and the days become warmer with less cool precipitation this will increase the water temperature as well.

 Because the flows of San Pedro Creek have never been measure, it is unknown how they compare to historical levels.
 But in Climate Change scenarios with less fog, less rain and more sunny days - the arithmetic will simply put less water in the watershed each year and flows will reduce.